The Secret Behind My Bulletproof Resilience In Crisis Support

 This process can be ugly and sometimes ‘movement’ might actually be in the wrong direction!

-If your observations hide your own bias from you, it can be easy for you to fall prey to what’s called ‘bounded rationality’ meaning you can’t perceive anything outside of what’s in your field of view (your rationality is bounded by your ability to see).
+If your observations hide your own bias from you, it can be easy for you to fall prey to common biases.

 What’s the problem?
 You may stray too far!